Brent Freeman, Executive Director

 Favorite beginner’s backpacking trek: Low Gap Trail, Morgan-Monroe State Forest

-Don Schafer, Program Support & Advisor (Past Executive Director)
+Don Schafer, Program Support & Advisor (Former Executive Director)

 After 17 years in a successful career in the for profit business world, Don led Camptown from March 2004 to July 2021 as Executive Director.
 During his tenure, Camptown experienced tremendous growth and program expansion serving nearly 40,000 youth in Central Indiana.
 Prior to joining Camptown full time, Don worked with Camptown as a volunteer in a variety of roles.
 Don is a graduate of Indiana University with a BS in Marketing and Business Administration and has a Certificate in Fundraising from the Indiana University Fundraising School.
 Prior to joining Camptown he was a Regional Financial Officer for a large apartment real estate company.
 Don is trained as a Wilderness First Responder, is a certified instructor in Tandem Canoeing through the American Canoe Association and is a Leave No Trace Master Educator.
 Don has a passion for children and families and has worked with youth the past 30 years.
 Don has a love of the outdoors and enjoys fly fishing, camping, canoeing and biking.